PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground built upon the Barnett and Byrne combination from Ground 1 to address dependent claims 4, 10, and 14, which add a remote authorization feature.
-These claims require the smartphone to "selectively send" information to a "second device" and receive information back to authorize a transaction.
-Petitioner argued that White taught this missing element by describing a mobile payment system where a first user's device sends a transaction approval request to a second, remote device (e.g., a parent's or employer's phone) and awaits an approval response before completing the purchase at a point-of-sale terminal.
+• Prior Art Mapping: This ground built upon the Barnett and Byrne combination to address dependent claims requiring the smartphone to "selectively" send information to a "second device" for transaction authorization and receive a response.
+Petitioner argued that White disclosed a system for remote payment approval where a first device at a point-of-sale (e.g., a child's phone) sends a subscriber approval request containing purchase information to a second, remote device (e.g., a parent's phone).
+The second device then approves or denies the transaction, and the first device receives this response to complete or cancel the purchase at the point-of-sale terminal.

-• Petitioner requested the institution of an inter partes review and the cancellation of claims 1-19 of the ’708 patent as unpatentable.
+• Petitioner requests institution of an inter partes review and cancellation of claims 1-19 of the ’708 patent as unpatentable.